Structural thermokinetic modelling: Kinetic models and reaction elasticities

-\paragraph{Metabolic networks and kinetic models} A metabolic network model is defined by its reaction stoichiometries and by arrows for allosteric activation and inhibition (Figure \ref{fig:structurematrices} (a)).
-For convenience, the stoichiometric coefficients $n_{li}$ between metabolite $i$ and enzyme $l$, multiplied by the reaction's cooperativity coefficient $h_{l}$, are denoted by molecularities $m^{+}_{li}$ (for substrates) and $m^{-}_{li}$ (for products) (i.e., $h_{l}\,n_{li} = m^{+}_{li}-m^{-}_{li}$) as in \cite{liuk:10}.
-The stoichiometric coefficients and the allosteric regulation coefficients $m^{\rm A}_{li}$ and $m^{\rm I}_{li}$ (activation: $m^{\rm A}_{li}=1$; inhibition: $m^{\rm I}_{li}=1$; zero values otherwise) form the structure matrices.
-In kinetic models \cite{hesc:96}, reaction rates are determined by rate laws $r_{l}(\cv,\uv,\xv) = u_{l}\,r'_{l}(\cv,\xv)$ and their rate constants (Figure \ref{fig:structurematrices} (b)).
-The modular rate laws \cite{liuk:10} contain two types of rate constants: reactant constants $k^{\rm M}$ for reactants, activation constants $k^{\rm A}$ for activators, and inhibition constants $k^{\rm I}$ for inhibitors (in mM) describe how strongly molecules bind to the enzyme; formally, they are dissociation constants.
-The catalytic constants $k^{\pm}$ (in s$\inv$) describe the speed of the forward and reverse rates, and their ratios are fixed by Haldane relations.
-Given stoichiometric matrix and rate laws, the internal metabolite concentrations $c_{i}$ follow the system equations $\md c_{i}/\md t = \frac{1}{V_{i}} \sum_{l} n_{il}\,r_{l}(\cv,\uv,\xv)$, in which external metabolite levels $x_{j}$ and enzyme levels $u_{l}$ appear as parameters.
-We assume that metabolite $i$ is homogeneously distributed in a compartment of constant size $V_{i}$.
+\myparagraph{\ \\Metabolic networks and kinetic models} A metabolic network is defined by a set of chemical reactions and regulatory arrows pointing from metabolites to reactions (Figure \ref{fig:structurematrices} (a)).
+The molecularities\footnote{The molecularities resemble stoichiometric coefficients, but with a slight difference: while stoichiometric cofficients (in a reaction sum formula) can be rescaled, the molecularities are actual molecule numbers in the enzyme mechanism, and therefore uniquely determined.
+They can be written as the (absolute) stoichiometric cofficients multiplied by a cooperativity exponent $h_{l}$ for each reaction (typically $h_{l}=1$).) \cite{liuk:10}.
+In the formula for thermodynamic forces, $\thetav={\Ntot}\trans \muv/RT$, we tacitly assume that stoichiometric coefficients are given by molecularities.
+Otherwise this formula must contain $h_{l}$ as a prefactor.} $m^{\rm S}_{li}$ (for substrates) and $m^{\rm P}_{li}$ (for products) are given by the stoichiometric coefficients $n_{li}$ between metabolite $i$ and enzyme $l$, multiplied by the reaction's cooperativity coefficient $h_{l}$ (i.e.~$h_{l}\,n_{li} = m^{\rm S}_{li}-m^{\rm P}_{li}$) \cite{liuk:10}.
+The stoichiometric coefficients and regulation coefficients $m^{\rm A}_{li}$ and $m^{\rm I}_{li}$ (activation: $m^{\rm A}_{li}=1$; inhibition: $m^{\rm I}_{li}=1$; zero values otherwise) are collected in matrices defining the network.
+Kinetic models \cite{hesc:96} describe reaction rates by rate laws $\rate_{l}(\cv,\ev,\xv) = e_{l}\,\ratelaw_{l}(\cv,\xv)$ (Figure \ref{fig:structurematrices} (b)).
+Modular rate laws \cite{liuk:10} (see below) contain two types of kinetic constants: catalytic constants $\kcatpm$ (in s$\inv$) describe the speed of the forward and backward rates, while dissociation constants $\kM$ for reactants, activation constants $\kA$ for activators, and inhibition constants $\kI$ for inhibitors (in mM).
+For each reaction, a certain ratio of these parameters must be equal to the equilibrium constant (Haldane relationship).
+Given stoichiometric matrix and rate laws, we obtain the dynamic rate equations $\md c_{i}/\md t = \frac{1}{V_{i}} \sum_{l} n_{il}\,\rate_{l}(\cv,\ev,\xv)$ for internal metabolite concentrations $c_{i}$, with external metabolite levels $x_{j}$ and enzyme levels $e_{l}$ as parameters.
+We assume that all metabolites $i$ are homogeneously distributed within cell compartments of constant size $V_{i}$.
 Metabolite concentrations are given in mM = mol/m$^{3}$, reaction rates as amounts per time (mol/s), enzyme levels as amounts (mol), and volumes in m$^{3}$.
-In single-compartment models, we may formally set the compartment size to 1 (dimensionless) and measure the rates in mM/s and enzyme levels in mM.
-As long as models are only analysed in terms of steady states, flux units can be chosen arbitrarily.
+In single-compartment models, we may choose a compartment size of 1 (dimensionless) and measure reaction rates in mM/s and enzyme levels in mM.
+If we analyse steady states, the choice of flux units does not play a role.